Menu

 Applications for school places are run through the Kent County Council (KCC) admissions system.

-Supplementary Application Forms to apply for Faith places for 2024 entry must be submitted to Trinity School - the application deadline is midnight on 15 November 2023.
+Supplementary Application Forms to apply for Faith places for 2024 entry must be submitted to Trinity School - the application deadline has now passed.

 Visit Kent County Council website